pixelastic/aberlaas/README.md

 then run `build`, `test` and `lint` scripts in that order.
 It will fail whenever one of them fails, or succeed if they all succeed.

+The node and yarn version used both locally and on the CI server will be the same.
+A `.nvmrc` file is created when running `yarn run aberlaas init` that will force local users to use the specified version.
+The same version is also specified in the Docker image pulled by CircleCI.
+As for Yarn, a local copy of the whole yarn program is added to the repo when first initializing it, so both locals and CI servers will use it.

 ## File structure

 `./lib/configs` contain the default configuration for all the tools.
 They are